capactio/capact/docs/proposal/20201207-workflow-rendering.md

 ## Example manifests with new directives

 To see example manifests, with the new workflow directives check the link below.
-Note that these are manifests used for the PoC and the `voltron-action` contains there the full `ManifestReference`, instead of a reference to `imports` from the Implementation.
+Note that these are manifests used for the PoC and the `capact-action` contains there the full `ManifestReference`, instead of a reference to `imports` from the Implementation.
 This was done only to simplify the PoC.

-- [PostgreSQL install](../investigation/workflow-rendering/manifests/implementations/postgres-install.yaml) - uses `voltron-outputTypeInstances` and `voltron-action`,
+- [PostgreSQL install](../investigation/workflow-rendering/manifests/implementations/postgres-install.yaml) - uses `capact-outputTypeInstances` and `capact-action`,
-- [JIRA install](../investigation/workflow-rendering/manifests/implementations/jira-install.yaml) - uses `voltron-outputTypeInstances`, `voltron-when` and `voltron-action`.
+- [JIRA install](../investigation/workflow-rendering/manifests/implementations/jira-install.yaml) - uses `capact-outputTypeInstances`, `capact-when` and `capact-action`.

 ## Consequences

 - The workflow syntax highly depend on the Argo workflow syntax
-- Add `voltron-outputTypeInstances`, `voltron-when`, `voltron-action` directives to the workflow syntax.
+- Add `capact-outputTypeInstances`, `capact-when`, `capact-action` directives to the workflow syntax.
 We will need to copy-paste the Go structs, which describe Argo workflow elements and extends them.
 - Argo has currently (2020.12.20) a bug, which must be fixed before the proposed rendering algorithm can work.
 Github ticket for this issue is [here](https://github.com/argoproj/argo/issues/4772).